GePajarinen/github-actions-cloud-run/README.md

 So, you can access your application through the url.
 :pineapple: (TODO: How to add the flag *--allow-unauthenticated* into the yaml?)
+:pineapple: (TODO: I tried to add local variables, but it was a mess! )